 Intake and Planning

-When people are able to produce urine samples that are free of traces of Vicodin, and they’re able to concentrate and think clearly, instead of focusing exclusively on their physical symptoms caused by withdrawal, the detoxification process is considered complete and the next stage of healing can begin.
+When a patient can produce urine samples that are free of traces of Vicodin and demonstrate the ability to think clearly, detox is complete.
+The next stage of healing can begin.